yashtripathi-successive/js-training/README.md

 - Just print logs to the screen

-part 2
-key takeaways :
+key takeaways : Atomic Design

 - A methodology for creating design systems by breaking interfaces into smaller, reusable components.

 - Five Stages of Atomic Design:

 Atoms:
      Basic building blocks like buttons, labels, inputs, colors, fonts.
      Example: A button or a text input field.
 Molecules:
      Groups of atoms working together as a unit.
      Example: A search form made of a text input + button.
 Organisms:
      Complex components made of groups of molecules and/or atoms.
      Example: A header with logo, navigation menu, and search form.
 Templates:
      Page-level structures that combine organisms to form layouts.
      Example: A page layout showing header, content area, and footer.
 Pages:
      Specific instances of templates with real content.
      Example: The homepage with actual text, images, and data filled in.